KSF-Media/campaign-middleware/README.md

 to your wordpress site.

 HOW TO:
-//Kolla om vi kan ändra här så att den inte behöver ändras :)!
-1. Start by replacing the URL found on line 85 of the js file in campaign-pages/ksf-campaign-pages.js with your domain i.e. url: 'http://ksf.com/wp-json/ksf-campaign/v1/new'
+1. Start by replacing the URLs in the JS file with the appropriate wordpress url. i.e. url: 'https://stage.ksfmedia.fi/wp-json/ksf-campaign/v1/forgot-password'
-//Kolla vart man kan upploada detta
 2. Zip the campaign-pages folder and upload it to your wordpress site.
-3. Change the css href location found on line 6 in the HTML to match the location of where you uploaded the zip folder
-4. Change the js href location found on line 391 in the HTML to match the location of where you uploaded the zip folder
-5. Copy the HTML file content and paste it into a a HTML snippet in your wordpress page.
+3. Copy the HTML file content and paste it into a a HTML snippet in your wordpress page.

 HOW TO ADD CAMPAIGNS: